 The Bottom Line: Denial or Self-Awareness

-The bottom line is that there are a number of ways to assess oneself, not only on skills and competencies, but on awareness and the impact one has on other people.
-How well a leader knows him/herself is critical in understanding self-handicapping behavior and its outcomes.
+The bottom line is that there are a number of ways to assess oneself, not only on skills and competencies but on awareness and the impact one has on other people.
+How well a leader knows him/herself is critical to understanding self-handicapping behavior and its outcomes.
 The reason is that much self-handicapping stems from ignoring habitual triggers and then ultimately denying the implications of doing so.